Paul Lambert: International career

 He played in all three of Scotland's matches at the 1998 FIFA World Cup, a 2–1 defeat against Brazil in the tournament's opening match, a 1–1 draw against Norway and a 3–0 defeat against Morocco.

-Lambert was part of the Scotland side that won away against Germany in April 1999 with the goal scored by Don Hutchison.
+Lambert was part of the Scotland team that won away against Germany in April 1999 with the goal scored by Don Hutchison.
 Lambert and Scotland qualified for a play-off place in the 2000 UEFA European Football Championship qualifying campaign, but Lambert missed the play-offs against England due to suffering an injury in the Old Firm game played the weekend before.
 Craig Brown cited Lambert's absence as crucial to England's progression at Scotland's expense, since he intended to deploy Lambert directly against Paul Scholes, scorer of both England goals.

 He scored his only goal for Scotland on 7 September 2002, in a Euro 2004 qualifier against the Faroe Islands, which ended in a 2–2 draw.
 Lambert was awarded Man of the Match in a 1–1 draw with Germany in June 2003.
 His final cap came in a 2–1 defeat against Germany in September 2003.
 The match was played in Dortmund, where he had achieved great success during his club career.

 On 15 November 2009, he was inducted into the Scottish Football Hall of Fame.